wso2/docs-is/en/includes/guides/branding/configure-ui-branding.md

 </table>

 !!! note
-    Adding custom fields to the text preferences is not supported.
+    - Adding custom fields to the text preferences is not supported.
+    - Text branding is currently not available for application-specific branding.